GeraudMM/Particle-Filter/README.md

 ![Example][image1]

-On this image, the black circles are the landmarks which coordinates are perfectly known on the map, the car is in blue and it's estimation position by the particle filter is the blue circle.
-Finally, the green lines are linked to the landmarks in the sensor range of the car.\\
+In this image, the black circles are the marks whose coordinates are perfectly known on the map.
+The car is in blue and its position estimated by the particle filter is the blue circle.
+Finally, the green lines are linked to the landmarks in the car's sensor range.

-To summerize, the car is lost and only have sensors that show it the landmark with noise.
-And then, as we know the map and all the landmarks on it, we try, thanks to the particle filter to find the match between the view of the car and the good part of the map.
-According to that, we are able to know the position of the car with at least a ten centimeters precision.
+To summarize, the car is lost and has only noisy sensors to find the landmarks.
+Then, as we know the map and all the landmarks it contains, we try, through the particle filter, to find the correspondence between the view of the car and the good part of the map.
+Thus, we can know the position of the car with an accuracy of about ten centimetres.

 ## Files description